00:00

 -This is Phobotech!-

 I've done animatics for Cyanide & Happiness, Purgatony, and WWE Storytime!
-I'm also a professional voice actor that's appeared in One Piece, SMITE, C&H, and The Stockholms!
+I'm also a voice actor that's performed roles in One Piece, Gundam: Witch from Mercury, & Smite!

 Check out my sci-fi novel, Umbra's Legion on Amazon Kindle!